Come on Over Baby (All I Want Is You): Music video

 The music video for the song was directed by Paul Hunter, produced by Nina Huang, and choreographed by Tina Landon.
 The video was shot from June 12–15, 2000 and premiered in late July on MTV's Making the Video.
 It featured a racier image from Aguilera.
 Unlike her previous singles, she had red streaks in her hair and wore tighter clothing.
 The image Aguilera used in "Come on Over Baby (All I Want Is You)" was also used for Mi Reflejo and her first headlining tour in 2000.
 The music video for "Come on Over Baby (All I Want Is You)" premiered on MTV and VH1 the week ending on July 24, 2000, and was an instant hit, shooting to No. 1 on TRL in August 2000.
 When the music video aired on Disney Channel, some scenes were edited out and some of the sexual lyrics were censored.
 A second version of the video was released for the Spanish version of the song, "Ven Conmigo (Solamente Tú)".
 In this version, most scenes and choreography are parallel to the original, but Aguilera also appears singing next to a red chair.
+There were some prominent dancers that Aguilera & Tina Landon cast in this music video like Staci Flood, Taira Soo and Vergi Rodriguez.